HiRoFa/spidermonkey_runtime/README.md

 These are in a very early testing stage and may become available later as a separate project.

-I'dd like to hear what you would want to see in this project, please drop me a line @ incoming+drfos-es-runtime-17727229-issue-@incoming.gitlab.com
+I'dd like to hear what you would want to see in this project and or what you'd like to use it for, please drop me a line @ incoming+drfos-es-runtime-17727229-issue-@incoming.gitlab.com

 # examples